ECG-R1: Protocol-Guided and Modality-Agnostic MLLM for Reliable ECG Interpretation: Experiments

 \subsection{Main Evaluation Tasks and Metrics}

 {\bfseries Grounded ECG Interpretation.} We evaluate grounded ECG interpretation to assess whether the MLLM attains cardiologist-level competency in basic ECG reading, where accurate diagnosis must be accompanied by fine-grained evidence localization and clinically grounded justification.
 Performance is measured by seven rubric-based metrics (Appendix~\ref{subsec:metrics}) that jointly quantify diagnostic correctness, coverage and relevance of ECG findings, lead-wise evidence validity, and the fidelity of evidence-based clinical reasoning.
 For fair comparison, we adopt the ECG-Grounding test set~\cite{GEMEmpowering_Lan_2025a} comprising 2,381 samples.
 Finally, to avoid dependence on an older closed-source grader (GPT-4o) with potential access restrictions and long-term unavailability, we use DeepSeek-V3.1-Terminus to score the MLLM outputs under the same evaluation rubric.
+To support future research, we further introduce GLM-5 as an independent verifier to re-evaluate the outputs of all models, with detailed results provided in Section~\ref{subsec:interpretation_glm5}.

 {\bfseries Robust and Consistent ECG Interpretation.} We introduce the Robust and Consistent ECG Interpretation task to evaluate model performance under different levels of data completeness, focusing on robustness and consistency in modality missing conditions for ECG omni-perception MLLMs.
 For robustness, under the full-modality input setting, we randomly drop either the time-series or image modality, retaining only a single modality for evaluation, and assess performance using the same test set and metrics as the Grounded ECG Interpretation task.
 For consistency, we evaluate time-series-only and image-only inputs on the same cases and quantify cross-modal output agreement using three text-similarity metrics, whose definitions and scoring criteria are provided in Appendix~\ref{subsec:metrics}.